SolidAlloy/GenericUnityObjects/README.md

 Unity can't handle object fields for generic objects properly.
 For example, it will show ``GenericBehaviour`1`` instead of `GenericBehaviour<int>`, and will not list assets when you want to choose a generic ScriptableObject.

-The plugin uses custom ObjectField() methods for fields of generic objects.
-You can also use it in your custom editor. **GenericObjectDrawer** class overloads of EditorGUI.ObjectField and EditorGUILayout.ObjectField that support generic objects.
+The plugin uses custom ObjectField() methods for fields of generic objects to fix those issues.
+You can also use it in your custom editor. **GenericObjectDrawer** class has overloads of EditorGUI.ObjectField and EditorGUILayout.ObjectField that support generic objects.

 ## Contributing